awaisnaz/carconnect/README.md

 MONGODB STRUCTURE
 db(car-connect).collection(car-connect).find({"category": "user/admin/customer/contact/registrationNumber/etc"})

-v1.x // Email in contact us, Firebase contactus email.
-Home Page: Make navbar and registration form as sticky.
+v1.x // Firebase contactus email.
+Home Page: Make navbar and registration form as sticky and coalse into navbar on down scroll.
 First store api's in firestore, use axios only if not in firestore.
-Cost Analysis of Firebase, Heroku, etc. In Dashboard page, Add 3 Tabs for Vehicle Requests, Contact Requests, API Calls; Collapsible Cards with Title for first tab; Title has 4 fields from API 1; In Card body, First Customer Details, then API1, then button for API2 which on press displays collapsible json replacing the button, then same for API3.
-Form validations in all pages.
-Extensive testing on Desktop and mobiles for Functionality and Design.
-Home Page: eu-gb flag shouldn't get removed on text input.
+Cost Analysis of Firebase, Heroku, etc. Extensive testing on Desktop and mobiles for Functionality and Design.

 v2.x // API1,2,3 as JSON Treeview.